d-e-s-o/nitrokey-sys-rs/README.md

 source.
 In this case, `libnitrokey` must be available in the library search path.

+Per default, this crate uses bindings that have been generated using Rust’s `x86_64-unknown-linux-gnu` target.
+To the best of our knowledge, these bindings are platform-independent.
+If you want to generate the bindings, including layout tests, specifically for your platform during the build, activate the `bindgen` feature.
+In this case, you will also need `clang` and `libclang` in the default search path.

 ## Versioning

 The major and minor version of the `nitrokey-sys` crate map to the major and